I have been reading around at some requested builds but havnt found one that seems to be hitting me quite right. Heres my dealio

 PARTS PREFERENCES: by brand or type, don't really care.

-SLI OR CROSSFIRE: YES if possible to reach my price range if not then no
+SLI OR CROSSFIRE: Whichever i need to reach my price range for games

 MONITOR RESOLUTION: 17-19

-ADDITIONAL COMMENTS: Just graduated college and got a job and xmas is comming up so i am buying a brand new gaming PC RIGHT NOW so immediately when i get the answer i will be purchasing it so Im looking to be able to play the brand new PC intensive games that have just released and will be releasing in the next year or so, i am requesting the best possible performance pc for the money and it will need to last at least 2 years.
+ADDITIONAL COMMENTS: Just graduated college and got a job so ill have some money in the next month or two so Im looking to be able to play the brand new PC intensive games that have just released and will be releasing in the next year or so, i am requesting the best possible performance pc for the money and it will need to last at least 2 years.
 Thank you all so much in advance!!!

 RAM: 1 GB